 But if you’d rather keep things as secure as possible, there are several free services which make it easy to share all kinds of files on Twitter without having to sign up for a new service or having to grant access to your own computer.
-While you’re at it, be sure to check out our previous post listing four free sites to share music on Twitter.

 is the latest in free web apps that make it easy to share music on Twitter.
 After authorizing access to your Twitter account, search for the song or artist you want to listen to, and edit the text of your tweet.